Phio Pharmaceuticals Presents - GuruFocus.com

 - Data to be presented at American Association for Cancer Research (AACR) Annual Meeting 2023 -

-MARLBOROUGH, Mass., April 17, 2023 /PRNewswire/ -- Phio Pharmaceuticals Corp.
-(Nasdaq: PHIO), a clinical stage biotechnology company whose proprietary INTASYL™ RNAi platform technology is designed to make immune cells more effective in killing tumor cells, today announced that in vivo data from a hepatocellular carcinoma model provides insight into the mechanism by which locally administered mouse-targeted PH-762 (mPH-762) exerts systemic anti-tumor efficacy ("abscopal effect").
+MARLBOROUGH, Mass., April 18, 2023 /PRNewswire/ -- Phio Pharmaceuticals Corp.
+(Nasdaq: PHIO), a clinical stage biotechnology company whose proprietary INTASYL™ RNAi platform technology is designed to make immune cells more effective in killing tumor cells, today announced that in vivo data from a mouse model of colon cancer demonstrates target synergy-enhanced anti-tumor efficacy from a novel dual-targeting mouse PD-1 and CTLA-4 of an INTASYL coformulation.

 Logo - https://mma.prnewswire.com/media/786567/Phio_Pharmaceuticals_Logo.jpg